Job Title: Graduate Assistant - Equestrian Studies

 Job Type: This is a part time, exempt position.

-William Woods University is now accepting applications for three graduate assistants for equestrian studies.
-The first position begins in August, with two positions starting in December.
-Graduate Assistant positions last the duration a master's program (typically 18-22 months).
+William Woods University is now accepting applications for one graduate assistant for equestrian studies.
+The position begins in Dec 2021.

 Essential Duties and Responsibilities: